num-math/num-math.github.io/README.md

 The HTML template CC BY 3.0 made with :heart: by [Colorlib](https://colorlib.com)

-Included stylesheets, JavaScript, and fonts licensed as MIT
+Included stylesheets, JavaScript, and fonts licensed as MIT and SIL Open Font License